 Strong support has raised €400,000 to date: Today Pat Falvey and Pat Spillane set off over with 220 people on a the three day Kerry Way Challenge and Trek to raise money For Cancer Research.
 The projected target for this years fundraiser is hoped to top over €100,000, bringing the total over the four years to reach over the €400,000 mark.

 The Gods are with the Walkers: On The Kerry Way this year, it seems as if the gods of nature are with the walkers as the forecast predicts three fine days ahead.
 The Kerry Way is one of the most scenic and beautiful areas in the country and the walk brings us across magnificent scenery of both landscape and seascape around the Kenmare region.
 The weekend blends walking and social activities that covers over 100km of both the Iveragh and Beara Peninsula, as well as good food and accommodation in Kenmare with good music and mighty craic.
 A lot of the trekkers have made an annual event of this challenge and have developed amazing friendships through the cancer research challenge.

-Pat Falvey once again was delighted to be involved and commented that “there is not one family in the country that has not been effected by this disease and believes that the funding raise on this event goes to what has been recognised as one of the leading research centres in the world helping to develop cutting edge science in the treatment of cancer and is delighted to be associated in this event.”
+Once again, Pat Falvey was delighted to be involved and commented that “There is not one family in the country that has not been effected by this disease.
+Funds raised at this event go, to what has been recognised, as one of the leading research centres in the world, helping to develop cutting edge science in the treatment of cancer and I am honoured to be associated in this event.”